Avenue Louise: The "Louise bottleneck"

 The 250 m part of the Avenue Louise between the Place Louise/Louizaplein and the Place Stéphanie/Stefanieplein is called le goulet Louise in French ("the Louise bottleneck").
 With two tramway lines and thousands of cars sharing this narrow segment of the avenue, large traffic jams occur during rush hours.
-The problem was already obvious in the early 1980s, so a tram tunnel under the bottleneck was built along with the metro station on the Place Louise.
+The problem was already obvious in the early 1980s, so a tram tunnel under the bottleneck was built along with the metro station at the Place Louise.
 However, construction was abandoned toward its end due to protests of local businesses fearing losses if patrons were to be diverted through a tunnel.

 The nearly-completed, vast tramway tunnel under the Louise bottleneck remains unused as of 2009.
 Various solutions to the traffic problem have been considered.
 One proposes pedestrianising the whole segment, with trams running on the surface and only delivery vehicles authorised at certain hours.
 Another, much more costly idea, involves finishing the tunnel and diverting all trams underground.

-Tramway lines 8 and 93 run the entire length of the avenue, all on segregated track except in the short "goulet Louise" section.
+Tramway lines 8 and 93 run the entire length of the avenue, all on segregated track except in the short Louise bottleneck section.